-Outcome: 4.0 A Leading Organisation Objective: 4.2 Pursue best practice in organisational development and operations of the organisation Strategy No: 4.2.2 We will monitor corporate governance processes, including risk management and skills development with the aim of ongoing improvement.
+Outcome: 4.0 A Leading Organisation

+Objective: 4.2 Pursue best practice in organisational

+Strategy No: 4.2.2 We will monitor corporate governance processes, including risk management and skills development with the aim of ongoing improvement.

 The Draft Annual Report 2013-2014 provides a succinct summary of Council's activities and achievements throughout the 2013-2014 financial year.
 The Council's financial position and performance statements have been reviewed by external auditors and were considered by Council's Audit Committee on 15 September 2014.